dzyubam/music-service-api/README.md

 # music-service-api
-A fast and humble attempt to use Flask-RESTful to build a siimiple REST API
+A fast and humble attempt to use Flask-RESTful to build a simple REST API